MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-editor/ISimpleToolPaneComponent.md

 ### **childPaneList**
 `read-only childPaneList: string[];`

+Get a list of the unique ID's of all of the child panes

 Type: *string[]*

 ### **id**
 `read-only id: string;`

+Get the unique ID of the pane

 Type: *string*

 ### **isVisible**
 `read-only isVisible: boolean;`

+Check the visibility of the pane

 Type: *boolean*

 ### **pane**
 `read-only pane: IPropertyPane;`

+Get a reference to actual property pane implementation that was constructed by the tool.
+This reference is used to construct the UI components that are displayed in the pane.

 Type: *IPropertyPane*

 ### **session**
 `read-only session: IPlayerUISession;`

+Get a reference to the IPlayerUISession.
+This is the primary interface to the editor UI and all of the editor extension controls

 Type: *IPlayerUISession*

 ### **simpleTool**
 `read-only simpleTool: ISimpleTool;`

+Get a reference to the parent tool.

 Type: *ISimpleTool*